Key Takeaways

 If a doctor believes that a person may have OSA, they can suggest a sleep study, which is the only way to conclusively diagnose sleep apnea

 Using a CPAP machine is one of the most effective treatments for obstructive sleep apnea and can stop snoring associated with OSA.
-CPAP machines generate pressurized air that is carried by a tube to a mask on a person’s face.
-The steady flow of air holds the airway open during sleep to prevent breathing disruptions.
+By delivering a steady stream of air that keeps the airway open, CPAP prevents the tissue collapse and vibrations that lead to both breathing pauses and snoring.

-A CPAP machine may improve breathing right away, and this often includes a major decrease in snoring.
-However, doctors rarely prescribe CPAP to people who snore but do not have sleep apnea.
+However, doctors rarely prescribe CPAP to people who snore but don’t have sleep apnea.
 Most insurance providers require a sleep apnea diagnosis before covering the cost of the machine.

 In order for a CPAP machine to treat sleep apnea and reduce snoring, it must be used regularly during sleep.
 For some people, discomfort while using a CPAP can make it challenging to use the device every night.